 Check out an amazingly-in-depth interview with the artist on Hyperallergic.

-To find out more about Lori Nix and see her work, check out her website.
+And to find out more about Ray Anthony Barrett, check out his website.